Mattress Support Layers Explained: A DIY Guide

 Biodegradable

-Pro Tip: If sustainability is a priority, natural latex or wool bases offer the cleanest conscience and longest usable life.
+Pro Tip: If sustainability is a top priority, natural latex or wool support layers offer the cleanest conscience and longest usable life.

 Yes, You Can Stack Support Layers